TigranZhamakochyan/power-outages-analysis/README.md

 <iframe src="assets/cause_bar.html" width="800" height="500" frameborder="0"></iframe>

 The histogram below shows outage duration in hours (excluding extreme outliers above 500 hours).
-The distribution is heavily right-skewed — most outages resolve within 50 hours, but a small number last hundreds of hours.
+The distribution is heavily right-skewed as most outages resolve within 50 hours, but a small number last hundreds of hours.
 This motivated using a log transformation in the final model.

 <iframe src="assets/duration_hist.html" width="800" height="500" frameborder="0"></iframe>

 ### Bivariate Analysis

 The box plot below shows outage duration by cause category.
-Fuel supply emergencies have the highest median duration (~66 hours), while intentional attacks are resolved the quickest (~2 hours median).
+Fuel supply emergencies have the highest median duration, while intentional attacks are resolved the quickest.
 This strongly supports using cause category as a predictor.

 <iframe src="assets/box_cause.html" width="800" height="500" frameborder="0"></iframe>

 The bar chart below shows median outage duration by month.
 December and September have the longest median durations (~26 hours).
-Interestingly, summer months do not have the longest durations, which influenced my feature engineering decisions.
+Interestingly, summer months do not have the longest durations, which helped me to refuse from the idea of engineering a IS_SUMMER feature where it shows whether outage happened in Summer.
 <iframe src="assets/monthly_duration.html" width="800" height="500" frameborder="0"></iframe>

 ### Interesting Aggregates

 The table below summarizes key statistics grouped by cause category, sorted by median duration.
 Fuel supply emergencies last longest on average (225 hours mean, 66 hours median), while islanding outages are resolved the fastest.
-Note the large gap between mean and median for fuel supply emergencies, indicating extreme outliers.
+Additionally, the large gap between mean and median for fuel supply emergencies, indicates that there are extreme outliers.

 | CAUSE.CATEGORY | Count | Mean Duration (hours) | Median Duration (hours) | Mean Customers Affected |
 |:-------------------------------|------:|----------------------:|------------------------:|------------------------:|